In a Nutshell:

 Even so, it’s sleek, stylish and attractive — something that’s sure to get lots of attention and start conversations anywhere you go.

-In the next several sections, we’ll tell you about everything it can and can’t do, leaving it to you to decide if this is the chair you’ve been looking for.
+In the following several sections, we’ll tell you about everything it can and can’t do, leaving it to you to decide if this is the chair you’ve been looking for.
 Either way, we think you’ll be impressed.
 Let’s take a closer look.

-An Overview of the Joelette All Terrain Chair
+Key Features of the Joelette All Terrain Chair

 Visually interesting.
 That’s usually one of the first things people think when they see the Joelette wheelchair for the first time.
 You don’t see many wheelchairs like this in the United States, and it’s a guaranteed conversation starter.